tnduong2807/docsearch/index.md

 The find -name with extension command could use find all files that end with specific extension.
 It's useful because it is save a lot of time to find files with the same name and we all love being lazy as programmers.

-2. Use -size to search for the files with specific size or weight:
+2.Use -size to search for the files with specific size or weight:

 `find technical/ -size -2k`